Showing 1-96 of 170 items

 Come celebrate the arrival of Lewis and Clark at Camp River Dubois.
 This annual event commemorates December 12, the day William Clark and the men of the detachment arrived at the confluence of the "Riviere a Dubois," Mississippi and Missouri Rivers.
 The event will include members of the detachment portraying military life, re-enactors recreating the civilian population and demonstrations.
 For more information, call (618) 251-5811.

 Join us on Tuesday, August 6th from 12-9pm for Downtown Oak Park's authentic urban French Street Festival!
 Featuring: art exhibits by local artists, special showing of a French film, Can-Can dancers, French music by "Paris La Nuit," Poodle Parade, French lessons, Fresh made crepes, Wine tastings, Sidewalk chalk contest, Bike Rentals, and much more!

 Welcome to a different kind of fall festival!
-Spend a leisurely day with family and friends on a real country road.
-Fourteen family farms in rural McHenry County, Illinois are open to the public for three days the third weekend in October.
-Each stop along the way offers a unique country experience.
-There are antiques, arts & crafts, pumpkins, and many surprises to discover along the way.
-Follow us on Facebook - facebook.com/autumndrive
+Spend a leisurely day with family and friends on the country roads of McHenry County.
+Family farms in rural McHenry County open to the public for three days the third weekend in October.
+Each stop along the way offers a unique country experience with antiques, arts & crafts, pumpkins, apples, pottery and more.
+Pick up your map at 16105 Garden Valley Road, Woodstock, then start exploring.

 The Cache River Wetlands offers great opportunities for eagle watching, as well as spotting other birds.
 The Cache River Wetland Center provides resource and identification materials to help you spot eagles and other birds in the area and along the rivers.
 They will provide maps and directions to the viewing station for the nest just off Illinois Route 37 off Perks road and south of the visitor's center.